fxrobin/xenon-reborn/libs/readme.md

 - This folder contains JAR files that are unavailable in a central maven repository.
-- JAR are registered during building through a configuration within the pom.xml
+- JAR are registered during building through a configuration within the gradle build file.